 When I was 23 I applied for a place on a H.N.D course for make-up and hair at the London College of Fashion, I was overjoyed and proud when I was accepted.
 I graduated when I was 25.
 I absolutely loved London and the course, I met so many interesting people and visited so many fantastic places there, (including many nightclubs of course!).
 I worked on London Fashion week and worked on numerous shoots, it was amazing, but after I graduated I was overwhelmed with where to start and there was no help for students or guidance.
-It was also whilst I was studying in London that I met my now Husband, Ian and we decided to move to Nottingham together when I graduated, as a compromise.
+It was also whilst I was studying in London that I met my now Husband, Ian and we decided to move to Nottingham together when I graduated.

 During my time in Nottingham, I worked nationally as a Freelance Make-up artist, gaining valuable experience and building up my portfolio, working on T.V, theatre, fashion and commercial projects.
 The make-up artist industry was hugely different to how it is now.
 It seems everyone you talk to nowadays is a “Make-up artist” or has a friend who “does make-up” I worked so hard to gain the title and it seems you don’t have to do that nowadays!
 I remember driving around Manchester with my portfolio book, knocking on countless photographers doors, it was how it was back then, there was no internet! its so easy nowadays!

 I gained representation from several well renowned model agencies, who had Make-up artists on their books – Models Plus in London, M.O.T. in Hertfordshire, Number One Model Management in Nottingham and Boss in Manchester.
 I loved working on diverse make-up jobs and travelling all over the country.